Sue Ryder (charity): Care centres

-The charity also provides home-based neurological care in Stirling.

 Fundraising

-Sue Ryder's income was £53.9 million during the year ending 31 March 2020, which included £29.7 million from NHS and local authority funding, and £22 million from fundraising campaigns and retail sales (both online and in the charity's 400 shops).
-The income was used for providing 2.2 million hours of care to people in the UK.
-In addition to full-time staff, the charity currently has more than 10,000 volunteers supporting its work across the UK.
+Sue Ryder's income was £112.75 million during the year ending 31 March 2022, which included £37.5 million from NHS and local authority funding, and £73.7 million from fundraising campaigns and retail sales (both online and in the charity's 400 shops).
+The income was used for providing 525,000 hours of palliative and end-of-life care to people in the UK.
+In addition to full-time staff, the charity currently has more than 12,000 volunteers supporting its work across the UK.
 Volunteering roles cover many areas of the charity's work, including administration, catering, transport, gardening, fundraising, finance, retail, photography, events coordination, cleaning, research, befriending and bereavement support.

 Sue Ryder launched its Prisoner Volunteer Programme in 2006.
 It works with around 40 prisons nationwide offering work experience in 100 locations, including offices, shops and warehouses.
 The programme has won a number of awards, including the Education and Training award at Civil Society's Charity Awards in 2013.
 In 2014, the charity opened a shop in Slough which offered staff roles to homeless people in partnership with the organisation Slough Homeless Our Concern.